CHR15col/FinalRobotProject/README.md

 Computer Engineering and Mechatronics project for controlling a writing robot.

 # Current Status
+- defined the new font.h function prototypes in font.c
+  - update to the font.c outline
 - added two function prototypes to font.h:
   - get_character_width():
     - Will allow identification of max positive x coord using scaling logic